- Major: Economics and Political Science

 Marcus Catlin wasn’t exactly sure what he was signing up for, only that it sounded intriguing.
 As it turns out, UB’s undergraduate academies are the perfect complement to his double major.

-The Undergraduate Academies are living and learning communities that bring together university students, faculty and staff to focus on three broad issues: civic engagement, global perspectives and research exploration.
+The Undergraduate Academies are living and learning communities that bring together university students, faculty and staff to focus on broad issues.
 Marcus discovered the civic engagement academy while going through the admissions process and applied for a spot in a freshman seminar.

 “I saw that they offered something in civic engagement, and I thought that would be something that would be good to get involved in, so I filled out the application,” Marcus said.
 “I didn’t think anything of it.
 But then I came here, and it ended up being something that’s really great.”

 Marcus and friends after the annual UB Dodge Bulls game.

 “The nice thing about the academies is that you really have no obligation to do anything, unless you're in one of the seminars.
 It’s just something that’s there for you to enrich your experiences and meet new people, including faculty.”

 Since completing a pair of seminars as a freshman, Marcus has stayed involved in the program, going on field trips and attending lectures.
 He’s also part of the residential component of the academies, serving as an academic assistant on a residence hall floor reserved exclusively for academy students.